France–Israel relations

+Background

+1800s

 Napoleon, the first and second Emperor of the First French Empire, declared emancipation by his decree allowing Jews to be free to worship their religion and prohibit any kind of persecution on Jewish people, and he obtained the title as a liberator.
 He remains highly respected by Jews even after the establishment of Israel.

+1900s

 The Dreyfus affair between 1894 and 1906 was the first and rather bitter connection between the Zionist Movement and France.
 The ousting of a Jewish French officer in a modern European state motivated Theodor Herzl in organizing the First Zionist Congress and pledging for a home for the Jews in 1897.
 During the fourth Zionist Congress in London in 1900, Herzl said in his speech there that "...there is no necessity for justifying the holding the Congress in London.
 England is one of the last remaining places on earth where there is freedom from anti-Jewish hatred."
 While the British Government began to recognize the importance and validity of the Zionist movement, the French remained absent.
 Bonds between the Zionist Movement and France strengthened during Germany's occupation of France in World War II due to the common German enemy.

+The 1922 census of Palestine lists 716 French speakers in Mandatory Palestine (3 in the Southern District, 497 in Jerusalem-Jaffa, 3 in Samaria, and 213 in the Northern District), including 715 in municipal areas (261 in Jerusalem, 70 in Jaffa, 123 in Haifa, 2 in Gaza, 1 in Hebron, 120 in Nablus, 72 in Nazareth, 2 in Ramleh, 6 in Tiberias, 46 in Bethlehem, 3 in Acre, 4 in Ramallah, 2 in Beit Jala, and 3 in Shafa 'Amr).